VirtualBrainLab/vbl-docs/source/ephys_link/installation_and_use.md

 ### "New Scale" vs "New Scale via Pathfinder HTTP server"

 New Scale manipulators have two methods of connection.
-The first method is through a direct hardware connection (`-t new_scale`).
-The second is via the HTTP server broadcast by the Pathfinder software (`-t new_scale_pathfinder`).
+The first method is through a direct hardware connection (`-t new_scale`) and the second is via the HTTP server broadcast by the Pathfinder software (`-t new_scale_pathfinder`).
 The latter method is only available if Pathfinder is running on the same computer as Ephys Link.
 New Scale manipulators should be connected to the Pathfinder software first and the HTTP server should be running.